Javihaus/CERT/README.md

 - Statistical variance in transformer outputs
 - Performance changes from context accumulation
 - Attention mechanism behavior with extended context

-### Does not measure:
-- Intelligence, reasoning, or understanding
-- Agent coordination or collaboration
-- Root cause explanations (detects problems, doesn't diagnose)

 ---